neo-project/docs/tutorial/en-us/9-smartContract/Give_an_ITO.md

 ## Next Step
-Now you have successfully make your first ITO and famailiar with the most ideas of smart contract, the next one will be more difficult contract [which is CGAS.](cgas/1_what_is_cgas.md)
+Now you have successfully make your first ITO and familiar with the most ideas of smart contract, the next one will be more difficult contract [which is CGAS.](cgas/1_what_is_cgas.md)

 ## Previous Step
 If you want to know how to implement the NEP5, click [here](Implementation_of_NEP5.md).